0xSpaceShard/starknet-devnet/website/docs/api.md

 :::

-JSON-RPC [WebSocket methods](https://github.com/starkware-libs/starknet-specs/blob/v0.8.0/api/starknet_ws_api.json) can be accessed via the WebSocket protocol, using text or binary messasges.
+JSON-RPC [WebSocket methods](https://github.com/starkware-libs/starknet-specs/blob/v0.8.0/api/starknet_ws_api.json) can be accessed via the WebSocket protocol, using text or binary messages.
 Devnet listens for new WebSocket connections at `ws://<HOST>:<PORT>/ws` (notice the protocol scheme).
 E.g. using [`wscat`](https://www.npmjs.com/package/wscat) on the same computer where Devnet is spawned at default host and port:

 ```
 $ wscat -c ws://127.0.0.1:5050/ws